lukaszbudnik/migrator/README.md

 # optional, directories of single SQL scripts which are applied always, these are subdirectories of baseLocation
 singleScripts:
   - config-scripts
-# optional, directories of tenant SQL script which are applied always for all tenants, these are subdirectories of baseLocation
+# optional, directories of tenant SQL scripts which are applied always for all tenants, these are subdirectories of baseLocation
 tenantScripts:
   - tenants-scripts
 # optional, default is 8080
 port: 8080
 # path prefix is optional and defaults to '/'
 # path prefix is used for application HTTP request routing by Application Load Balancers/Application Gateways
-# for example when deploying to AWS ECS and using AWS ALB the path prefix could set as below
+# for example when deploying to AWS ECS and using AWS ALB the path prefix could be set as below
 # then all HTTP requests should be prefixed with that path, for example: /migrator/v1/config, /migrator/v1/migrations/source, etc.
 pathPrefix: /migrator
 # the webhook configuration section is optional